quipucords/qpc-tools/docs/man.md

 `--db-password`

-  Required.
-Prompts for the database password for PostgreSQL.
+  Specifies the database password for PostgreSQL.

 `--username=SERVER_USERNAME`